Frequently I am asked that question, usually with the follow up question; “What is the difference between a dentist and an orthodontist?”

 Orthodontists are highly trained specialists who receive 2-3 years additional education after dental school.
-The additional education an orthodontist receives concentrates on growth and development regarding the diagnosis, prevention and treatment of all types of malocclusions and jaw growth discrepancies.
+The additional education an orthodontists receives concentrates on growth and development regarding the diagnosis, prevention and treatment of all types of malocclusions and jaw growth discrepancies.
 This extra training is necessary when becoming a specialist in a specific area of treatment.

 Finally, there is the issue of value and affordability.
 Often patients are surprised to find that orthodontic fees are usually the same as a general dentist.
-An orthodontist and their expertly trained staff are equipped to devote all their efforts and attention towards orthodontics.
+An orthodontists and their expertly trained staff are equipped to devote all their efforts and attention towards orthodontics.
 So while fees are nearly the same, the specialist possesses a significantly higher level expertise and experience.

 You will agree that when you decide to improve your smile, the smart choice is to select someone who shares your passion and has trained specifically to provide you with just that smile!